-From 1998 through 2006, James was an Assistant Attorney General for the State of New York in the Attorney General's Labor Bureau.
-While at the Attorney General's office his practice focused on the enforcement of a wide range of labor and employment laws, including handling numerous complex civil and criminal white-collar prosecutions involving the construction industry.
-James' prosecutions focused on prevailing wage and wage-and-hour enforcement throughout New York State and resulted in numerous criminal convictions, civil settlements, and the recovery of tens of millions of dollars for the residents of New York State.1 James' experience prosecuting these cases affords him a unique insight into the construction industry and applicability of New York State and Federal labor laws in that industry.
-This experience also allowed James to assist in the drafting of proposed legislation and provide guidance to Department of Labor investigators in prevailing wage and wage-and-hour enforcement matters.
+James W. Versocki began his career an Assistant Attorney General in the New York State Office of the Attorney General’s Labor Bureau.
+While at the Attorney General’s office his practice focused on the enforcement of a wide range of labor and employment laws, including handling numerous complex civil and criminal white-collar prosecutions involving the construction industry.
+James’ prosecutions focused on prevailing wage and wage-and-hour enforcement throughout New York State and resulted in numerous criminal convictions, civil settlements, and the recovery of tens of millions of dollars for the residents of New York State.
+James’ experience prosecuting these cases affords him a unique insight into the construction industry and applicability of New York State and Federal labor laws in that industry.
+This experience also allowed James to assist in the drafting of proposed legislation and provide guidance to Department of Labor investigators in wage-and-hour enforcement matters.

 As an Assistant Attorney General, James worked closely with a wide variety of unions, law enforcement agencies, and community groups.
-For his exemplary performance, James was awarded the Attorney General's highest award for prosecutors.
+For his exemplary performance, James was awarded the Louis J. Lefkowitz Memorial Award — the Attorney General’s highest award for Assistant Attorney Generals.

 In 2009, James was appointed to the New York State Restaurant and Hotel Industry Wage Board by then Commissioner of Labor M. Patricia Smith.
 The Board’s work resulted in the restructuring of the two separate industry wage orders into one wage order with a focus on clear, concise guidance to employees and employers.